Scaling ResNets in the Large-depth Regime: Introduction

 Closest to our analysis at initialization are the papers of \citet{arpit2019initialize} and \citet{zhang2019convergence}. \citet{arpit2019initialize} develop a theoretical analysis based on mean field approximation that suggests that a scaling factor $\alpha_L = \nicefrac{1}{\sqrt{L}}$ prevents vanishing/exploding gradients at initialization, and provide experimental evidence that this approach is competitive with batch normalization.
 However, the authors do not provide rigorous mathematical statements for the three different cases $\alpha_L \ll \nicefrac{1}{\sqrt{L}}$, $\alpha_L \approx \nicefrac{1}{\sqrt{L}}$, and $\alpha_L \gg \nicefrac{1}{\sqrt{L}}$, nor do they highlight the connection with the continuous-time interpretation.
 Interestingly, the idea of exploiting the martingale structure to analyze the magnitude of the hidden states is present in \citet{zhang2019convergence}, who study the convergence of gradient descent for over-parameterized ResNets with different values of $\alpha_L$.
 Nevertheless, they consider a specific model with Gaussian weights, and only provide asymptotic results when both width and depth tend to infinity.
+The asymptotic limit in this particular regime has been studied by, e.g., \citet{allenzhu2019convergence} and \citet{hayou2021stable}.
+We depart from this point of view by considering a finite-width setting.

-The connection between the choice of scaling and the continuous-time point of view has previously been noticed by \citet{zhang2019robustResNet}, then studied in detail by \citet{cohen2021scaling}.
-The latter show that, under assumptions on the form of the weights, it is possible to derive limiting (stochastic or ordinary) differential equations for the hidden states.
+The connection between the choice of scaling and the continuous-time point of view has previously been noticed by \citet{zhang2019robustResNet}, then studied in detail by \citet{cohen2021scaling} and \citet{cont2022asymptotic}.
+These authors show that, under assumptions on the form of the weights, it is possible to derive limiting (stochastic or ordinary) differential equations for the hidden states.
 However, they do not discuss the transition between these two regimes, nor do they link differential equations regimes with the stability of the network.

-\section{Scaling at initialization}
+\section{Scaling at Initialization}

 Our goal in this section is to study the effect of the scaling factor $\alpha_L$ on the stability of ResNets at initialization, assuming that the weights are i.i.d.~random variables.
 We start by making more precise the model and the learning problem introduced in \eqref{eq:abstract_resnet}.